Calculating Pot Odds in Poker – What Is the Best Way?

 For instance, imagine playing in a low-stakes cash game in your local casino.
 With $30 in the pot, one of the other players shoots a $15 bet into the pot, a standard “half-pot” bet.

-The question that many players now fail to ask themselves is what this bet means for them and whether they should call it or not, in mathematical terms.
+Many players now fail to ask themselves what this bet means for them and whether they should call it or not, in mathematical terms.

 The first thing you must figure out is the pot odds, which in this particular odds are 3/1.
 With $30 in the pot and another $15 your opponent bet, there is now a total of $45 in the pot.

 You will need to call $15 to win a total pot of $60, which means you will need to win it once out of four times to break even.
-You can compare this number to your outs, and you will have a clear picture of where you stand in the hand.
+Compare this number to your outs, and you will have a clear picture of where you stand in the hand.

 Now, let’s talk a bit more about how we calculate pot odds for other bet sizes as well.